 The first to be realized was the school refectory, designed by Stefano Boeri Architetti, opened in December 2016.

-The entire area, with the refectory and eight restaurants, opened on July 29th, 2017, in the presence of autorities and citizens.
+The construction of the entire area started on November 18th, 2016, in the middle of the seismic emergency.
+The completed square with the refectory and eight restaurants opened on July 29th, 2017, in the presence of citizens, restaurateurs and authorities.

 The new square of Taste, Tradition and Solidarity of Amatrice, designed by Stefano Boeri Architetti, has been carried out thanks to the fundraising organized right in the aftermath, by Corriere della Sera and TG La7 – two of the most important Italian communication channels – “Un aiuto subito.
 Terremoto Centro Italia 6.0”, which raised an amount of over €8 million, €5 millions allocated to the construction of the Food Area.